How to add website preview thumbnails to your link directory with a screenshot API

 -H "Authorization: Bearer YOUR_API_KEY" \

---output github-thumbnail.pngHere we're sending a GET request to the ScreenshotRun API with a few parameters: the target URL, the viewport size (1280x800 mimics a standard laptop screen), PNG format, and response_type=image which tells the API to return raw binary image data instead of a JSON response.
+--output github-thumbnail.pngHere we're sending a GET request with a few parameters: the target URL, the viewport size (1280x800 mimics a standard laptop screen), PNG format, and response_type=image which tells the API to return raw binary image data instead of a JSON response.
 The result gets saved to github-thumbnail.png in your current directory.

 Open the file and you should see a clean screenshot of GitHub's homepage.